Khalih-01/Water-Crisis-Power-BI-Project/Analysis of the water crisis in Maji Ndogo/README.md

 <img src="https://github.com/Khalih-01/Water-Crisis-Power-BI-Project/blob/main/Analysis%20of%20the%20water%20crisis%20in%20Maji%20Ndogo/Model.png" />

-The model is a star schema
+The model is a multi star schema
-There are 7 dimension tables and 1 fact table the dimension tables are all joined to the fact table with a one to many relationship
+There are 4 dimension tables and 3 fact table, the dimension tables are all joined to their related fact table with a one to many relationship

 ## Visualisation